bitprj/Intro-To-Serverless/CONTRIBUTING.md

 🔎 Please check if there's an [existing issue](https://github.com/bitprj/Intro-To-Serverless/issues) which matches your idea.
 Perhaps you can collaborate with someone on this.

 💡 If you have new idea, please [create a new __Content Request__ issue](https://github.com/bitprj/Intro-To-Serverless/issues/new) first where you can describe the topic.

+🤝 Want to help out?
+Get started on an issue [labeled as `Good First Issue`](https://github.com/bitprj/Intro-To-Serverless/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and open a pull request to contribute.

 ## Step 2 - Process